hannutt/traffichelp/README.md

 ![alt text](src/images/bynumber.png)

 Passenger information is displayed in English by default.
 However, the API also has passenger information in Finnish and Swedish.
 The user can change the language by sliding the Bootstrap 5 Switch component.
 Sliding to the right will show 2 checkboxes, FI and SV, which the user can use to change the language.
+After clicking the checkbox, a Bootstrap button will appear with the Finnish or Swedish flag, depending on the user's selection.
+The flag icons are from Flaticon.com and are 24 pixels in size.

 ![alt text](src/images/langopt.png)